About The National World War II Memorial

 The National World War II Memorial in Washington DC is a US monument commemorating the Second World War, particularly those who fought in the US armed forces and those civilians who assisted in and were affected by the conflict.

-World War II was a multi-national conflict initially prompted by Germany’s invasion of Poland and which took place from 1939 until 1945, when the Allies emerged victorious.
-The US entered the war in 1941 as it declared war on Japan for its attack on Pearl Harbor.
+The US entered the Second World War in 1941 as it declared war on Japan for its attack on Pearl Harbor.
 A staggering sixteen million US troops participated in the war.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.